Skip to main content

 Even when a wellness program operates under the umbrella of a group health plan, an employer’s access to your PHI is strictly limited.
 The employer may act as a “plan sponsor,” assisting in some administrative functions of the plan.

 In this capacity, they might see some PHI, but only for specific purposes like plan administration, and they are bound by HIPAA’s rules.
-The group must obtain your written authorization before disclosing PHI to the employer for most purposes.
+The group health plan must obtain your written authorization before disclosing PHI to the employer for most purposes.
 The employer is also legally obligated to ensure firewalls and security measures are in place to separate plan administration functions from employment-related functions, preventing the use of health data in decisions about your job.

 Program Structure Governing Law Data Classification Employer Access Level